Zurück zum Blog

 The main difference between the two is that threads run in the same process on a shared memory space, while processes run in different memory locations.

-Multi-processing is when a single computer system uses two or more processors (CPUs) to perform a calculation and complete a task.
-If a computer system features multiple processors, this means that more processes can be executed at the same time.
+Multiprocessing is the use of a single computer system with two or more processors (CPUs) to perform calculations and complete tasks.
+If a computer system has multiple processors, this means more processes can be executed simultaneously.

 Multi-threading refers to an execution model that allows multiple threads (code blocks) to run concurrently within a single process.